rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 categories : [Systems Programming]
 ---

 This is the work I have done as part of my undergraduate thesis at the Computer Science department of IIT Madras, under the guidance of [Prof. Chester Rebeiro, CSE Dept, IIT Madras](http://www.cse.iitm.ac.in/~chester/).
-The primary motives behind this project are as follows:
+The primary motives of this project are two-fold:

-1. Write a web server that interacts directly with the hardware cutting down the intermediary OS-layer as much as possible  -- Results in an increased performance.
+1. Build a webserver that interacts directly with the hardware and requires minimal interaction with kernel for its execution.
-2. Use Rust as the language -- Rust by its design produces applications that are resilient to memory errors that crash the system, making this kind of servers an ideal replacement for servers on the cloud.
+2. Use Rust as the language -- Rust, by its design, produces memory-safe applications and therefore is an ideal language to write servers on the cloud.

 All the source code regarding this project is available [here](https://github.com/rajiv256/huckle).
-I'd be glad to help you if you are interested in learning more.
-[Drop me a mail!](mailto:rajivpensidpri@gmail.com)
+[Drop me an email](mailto:rajivpensidpri@gmail.com)  if you'd like to learn more.

 ## Packet Exchange Demo